The Pain Research Centre (PaRC)

 Dr Kavita Poply

-She is Co-Director for Education Program in Neuromodulation (EEPIN) delivered through City University, London and the Program Director of the “Post Graduate Certificate (PGcert) Course in Neuromodulation and Pain Management” delivered through Queen Mary University of London.
+Dr Kavita Poply is a Consultant in Pain and Neuromodulation at St Bartholomew’s Hospital and Senior Lecturer at Queen Mary University London (QMUL).
+She runs various research projects including an NIHR trial and serves as Deputy director at Pain Research Centre (PaRC), London.
+She is Co-Director for Education Program in Neuromodulation (EEPIN) and the Program Director of the “Post Graduate Certificate (PGcert) Course in Neuromodulation and Pain Management” delivered through Queen Mary University of London.

 Principal Scientist